jayfmil/miller_ecog_tools/README.md

 ![FrequenciesXElectrodes](images/example_freq_x_elec.png?raw=true)

 ## Adding new analyses
 To create a new analysis, just add a new .py file to the `SubjectLevel.Analyses` directory with the following structure.
 The name of the class *must* end with `Analysis` in order for `create_subject()` to know automatically about it.
 The new analysis class should inherent from `SubjectAnalysisBase` and a subclass of `SubjectData`.
 Currently, the only option is `SubjectEEGData`.
-The class must have a `_generate_res_save_path` method and an `analysis` method.
+The class must have a `_generate_res_save_path` method and an `analysis` method. `.analysis()` should do computations on the data in self.subject_data and put the results in the self.res dictionary.
 Feel free to add any additional methods, like custom plots.

 ```python
 import os